pakitochus/mathacks/README.md

 * **SELECTC** Selects optimum C value in a linear kernel (using ```LIBLINEAR```) or another SVM kernel (using ```LIBSVM```).
 * **SELECTOPTIMUMC** Selection of optimum C by x-validation  Requires: ```LIBSVM```
 * **SLICESDISPLAY** takes a 4-D image (with the first singleton dimension, such as the ones needed for the use within ```MONTAGE```) and returns an image showing the selected slices side by side.
+* **STRUCTCONFMAT** returns a performance structure, with the values of Correct Rate, Error Rate, Sensitivity, Specificity, npv, ppv, Positive Likelihood and Negative Likelihood.
+It uses a 2x2 confusion matrix, so no higher dimension or non-binary classifiers are allowed.
 * **SUMMARY** summarizes a matrix telling how many elements of each value there are.
 * **SUPERIMPOSEIMAGE** superimposes a color map ```MAP``` to a grayscale image ```IM``` using ```IM``` as an alpha map (transparency index), so that the final result is fake coloured.
 * **WRITE2FILE** Writes and appends lines to file.